Traditional Bulgarian Herbs And Their Uses

 Rosemary is a fragrant, evergreen herb native to the Mediterranean region.
 It is often used in cooking and has many health benefits.
 Rosemary is a member of the mint family and has a woody, earthy flavor.
 It is often used to flavor meats, soups, and stews.
 It can also be used to make tea.
 Rosemary has many health benefits.

 It is a good source of antioxidants and can help boost brain function.
 It also has anti-inflammatory properties and can help relieve pain.
-If you want rosemary, it is available fresh, dried, or as an oil.
+Rosemary is available fresh, dried, or as an oil.
 You can add it to your food or take it as a supplement.

 Uses for Traditional Bulgarian Herbs